By Stephanie Meredith

 December 2, 2021

 In 2022, the U.S. Mint will release circulating quarters honoring Maya Angelou, Dr. Sally Ride, Wilma Mankiller, Nina Otero-Warren, and Anna May Wong.
-The new American Women Quarters Program is a four-year series celebrating the contributions American women have made to this country.
+The new American Women Quarters Program is a four-year series celebrating the accomplishments of American women.
 Starting in 2022 and continuing through 2025, the Mint will release up to five quarters each year honoring a different woman.
 The Mint selects these honorees through a process specified in the Circulating Collectible Coin Redesign Act of 2020 (Public Law 116-330).

 From March through June 2021, the National Women’s History Museum website hosted a web portal allowing members of the public to submit names of women they’d like to see honored on quarters.
 The portal received more than 11,000 submissions in the short time it was open.